Avoid Making Bad Decisions During Change: Leader’s Guide

 2. Avoid the Bias of Motivated Reasoning

-3. Be Careful of the Bias of Faulty Framing and Anchoring
+3. Be Aware of Faulty Framing and Anchoring Biases

-1. Use proven strategic decision making training and follow a sound decision-making process so you don’t leap ahead to conclusions without careful evaluation.
+Leverage strategic decision-making training and a structured process to avoid jumping to conclusions without careful evaluation.

-2. Invite colleagues to challenge your thinking, point out cognitive biases, and to represent another opinion.
+Invite colleagues to challenge your assumptions, highlight cognitive biases, and offer alternative viewpoints.

-3. Minimize overconfidence, motivated reasoning, and faulty framing so that the decisions you make and the changes you propose propel your business toward a healthy, robust future.
+Minimize overconfidence, motivated reasoning, and faulty framing so that your decisions and proposed changes consistently advance the organization toward a healthy, sustainable future.

 The Bottom Line

-To avoid making bad decisions during change, think carefully about how you structure your communications and initiatives because people will naturally “anchor” whether you want them to or not.
-Watch out for emotional biases as you make decisions and plan for change.
+To avoid making bad decisions during change, be deliberate in how you structure communications and initiatives — people naturally anchor to the information you present, whether intended or not.
+At the same time, remain vigilant of emotional biases and account for them as you make decisions and plan for organizational change.

 To learn more about managing organizational change, please download Top 5 Science-Backed Perspectives of Change Leadership Not to be Ignored